 Welcome to Project TIME

-Project TIME (Transitions In Math Education) is Green River Community College's outreach program aimed at better preparing young students for college-level and employment-level mathematics.
-It is a collaborative effort between Green River C. C.; the Kent, Auburn, Enumclaw, Tahoma, Renton and Sumner school districts; and Seattle University and the University of Washington.
-The $275,000, three-year effort is part of a statewide initiative funded by the Washington State Legislature and the Bill & Melinda Gates Foundation.
+Project TIME (Transitions In Math Education) is Green River College's outreach program aimed at better preparing young students for college-level and employment-level mathematics.
+It is a collaborative effort between Green River C. C.; the Auburn, Enumclaw, Federal Way, Kent, Tahoma, Puyallup, Renton and Sumner school districts; and Seattle University and the University of Washington.
+The $450,000, three-year effort is part of a statewide initiative funded by the Washington State Legislature, the Bill & Melinda Gates Foundation, and various supporters.

 Our Goal